Here's what's happening at Lawrence County libraries

 Family Movie Night is at 5:30 p.m.
 Wednesdays.
 Visit the library’s website, www.ncdlc.org, or call (724) 658-6659 for movie information.

-Fantastic Fandom for teens in grades six through 12 is at 6 p.m. today and Aug.19.
+Fantastic Fandom for teens in grades six through 12 is at 6 p.m.
+Aug.19.

-LEGO Build Club participants will complete a building project in collaborative groups at 1 p.m.
-Saturday.
-For ages 8 through teens.

 Tabletop Games for all ages will be at 1 p.m.
 Aug.
 31.